khatryshikha/Twitter-Streaming/README.md

   | le | less than or equal to |

 ### Sort ([sort])
 Sorting can be done by any filter, parameter , date of tweet in both ascending and descending order.
-By default, sorting is done by name of user in ascending order The format of `<order>` & `<sortField>`
+By default, sorting is done by name of user in ascending order The format of `<order>` & `<sfield(sortField)>`

 where  `<order>` can be